Dehiwela (SriLanka) house & property for sale

 Lotus Grove gated community

-Nature at your doorstep : A unique 15.6 Perch secluded corner property bordered by nature reserve and Bolgoda lake.
+Nature at your doorstep : This house and property for sale is located in Dehiwela, Sri Lanka, is a unique 15.6 Perch secluded corner property bordered by nature reserve and Bolgoda lake.

 √ Away from through traffic .